 Intestinal worms, liver flukes, and other internal parasites usually live in the digestive tract but may move to other parts of the body.
 Parasites weaken the whole system.
 The best defense is a strong immune system, but infestations may still occur.
+Other common parasites include mites, lice, and ticks.
 When parasites invade the body, herbs offer several effective treatments.

 Amaranth grain and pumpkin seeds can help remove parasites from the digestive tract.
 A good cleansing program begins with a fast -- drink only apple juice, green drinks, and water with fresh garlic cloves or garlic capsules for one day.
 The next day drink peppermint and weak wormwood tea (using wormwood with caution), fresh papaya or pineapple juice, and take one or two teaspoons of castor oil.
 Eat a handful of raw or roasted pumpkin seeds or some amaranth every four hours along with fresh vegetables and citrus fruits.
 On day three, resume a healthy diet including lots of onions, garlic, and water.

-Cucumbers can help expel worms.
 Eat a large cucumber followed by two cups of weak senna tea and a half cup of pumpkin seeds.
-Do not try any of these home remedies if severely constipated or if there could be a digestive blockage.
+Butternut bark tea can also expel worms.
+Do not try any of these home remedies if severely constipated or if there is possibility of a digestive blockage.

 Ticks are also considered parasites.
-Remove tick as soon as found to lessen chance of disease transmission.
+Remove a tick as soon as it is found.
+This will reduce the chance of disease transmission.
 Wash bite area with soap.
 See a healthcare professional if bull's eye rash forms around bite -- or if the tick has been attached for over 24 hours.
 Applications of lavender essential oil, tea tree oil, or a wash of strong yellowroot tea can help prevent infection.
 Also try applying a poultice containing mashed up plantain leaves with rosemary or oregano added for extra strength directly to bite area.

 * Senna is a well known, extremely effective laxative herb and must be used with caution.
 Do not use when pregnant.
 Senna should be used only a couple of days and never on a regular basis.
 Pregnant or nursing women and children should not use senna.
 Senna should not be used by people with colitis, Crohn's disease, hemorrhoids, blood vessel disease, congestive heart failure, heart disease, anemia, abdominal hernia, gastrointestinal cancer, recent colon surgery, or liver and kidney disease.
 Side effects from drinking senna tea may include strong cramps in the abdomen (due to muscle contractions).
 Senna can cause electrolyte imbalance, loss of body fluids, nausea, rash, swelling of the fingertips, and weight loss.
 Discontinue use immediately if you experience any side effects.
 Always consult with a healthcare professional before using any herbal remedy.